La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 pelxu
 : … is yellow

 We can shift the meaning by placing **xu** after different parts of the relation.
-Some possible explanations of such shift in meaning are given in brackets:
+Explanations what changed in the meaning are given in brackets:

 > **xu do nelci le gerku**
 > _Do you like the dogs?_